Published On: Mar 19 2013 06:26:00 PM CDTUpdated On: Mar 25 2016 01:00:00 AM CDT

 2001: Bob Dylan wins an Academy Award for Best Original Song for "Things Have Changed" from the movie "Wonder Boys."
 Dylan performs the song and accepts the Oscar via satellite due to the fact that he was on tour through Australia at the time.
 Since winning the Oscar, Dylan has taken it on tour with him and it presides over shows perched atop his amplifier.

-1999: Cal Ripken Sr., who spent 36 years in the Baltimore Orioles organization as a player, scout, coach and manager, dies of lung cancer at the age of 63 in Baltimore, Md.
+1999: Cal Ripken Sr., who spent 36 years in the Baltimore Orioles organization as a player, scout, coach and manager, dies of lung cancer at the age of 63 in Baltimore, Maryland.
 In 1987, Ripken became the first -- and only -- father to manage two sons, Billy Ripken and future Hall of Famer Cal Ripken Jr., simultaneously in the majors.
-He's seen here, at far right, in 1996 with his sons Cal Jr. (far left) and Billy (second from right) at his induction into the Orioles' Hall of Fame.

 1996: The European Union's Veterinarian Committee bans the export of British beef and its by-products as a result of mad cow disease.
 The ban would last for 10 years before it was finally lifted on May 1, 2006.